 Arms Transfer Policies and Treaties

-DTSA works closely with the Services, AT&L, the Department of State, and the Australian and U.K. governments in identifying technologies that can be shared with our Allies, under the auspices of the DTCT, to further our close defense cooperation.
+DTSA works closely with the Services, A&S, the Department of State, and the Australian and U.K. governments in identifying technologies that can be shared under the auspices of the DTCT, to further our close defense cooperation.